Greyhound racing in New Zealand: Organisation

+Greyhound racing in New Zealand is organised through GRNZ, with seven affiliated racing clubs located in Auckland, Waikato, Whanganui, Palmerston North, Canterbury, Otago and Southland.
+The industry operates under the Racing Industry Act 2020, with integrity oversight provided by the Racing Integrity Board (RIB).
+In 2025, there were approximately 2,500 greyhounds registered with GRNZ.

 Criticism

 In 2013, following concern over the welfare of racing greyhounds, the Greyhound Racing Association (NZGRA) initiated an Independent Welfare Review from WHK, released in June 2013.
 The review found little evidence of issues involving the care of greyhounds during their racing careers, but found issues with population management.
 The lack of transparency, along with reported levels of euthanasia, led the review team to consider the current situation “not sustainable”.

-In 2014, Greyhound Racing New Zealand (GRNZ) stopped making its injury statistics publicly available because it claimed its critics were using them to "manipulate the facts".
+In 2014, GRNZ stopped making its injury statistics publicly available because it claimed its critics were using them to "manipulate the facts".
 Statistics released by GRNZ showed that between late 2012 and April 2014, 92 dogs suffered serious injuries on the track and 64 were euthanised.
 GRNZ stated that this only represents "0.00017% of 53,760 starters", with Aaron Cross rebutting that referring to 'race starters' is a method of bloating figures wherein "death and injury rates are diluted".
 In 2016, a top trainer claimed poor track conditions were putting greyhound lives at risk.

-In 2017, after GRNZ did not resume regular progress reporting as requested by Associate Agriculture Minister Meka Whaitiri, a second review was commissioned by the New Zealand Racing Board, led by former High Court Judge Rodney Hansen.
+In 2017, after GRNZ did not resume regular progress reporting as requested by Associate Agriculture Minister Meka Whaitiri, a second review was commissioned by the NZRB, led by former High Court Judge Rodney Hansen.
 Judge Hanson made 20 recommendations to further advance the welfare of greyhounds.
 The report found that 77% of trainers had had a healthy greyhound euthanised and that 1,447 greyhounds were reported as euthanised over the 2013/14 – 2016/17 seasons.
-The report noted evidence “suggesting the true figure is much higher”, with 1,271 dogs were unaccounted for.
-Hansen concluded that improvements had been made since 2013 but “have been insufficient to right the structural imbalance.”
-In December 2017, New Zealand’s Minister for Racing Hon Winston Peters, said the reports findings were “disturbing and deeply disappointing” and “simply unacceptable”.
+The report noted evidence "suggesting the true figure is much higher", with 1,271 dogs were unaccounted for.
+Hansen concluded that improvements had been made since 2013 but "have been insufficient to right the structural imbalance."
+In December 2017, Minister for Racing Winston Peters, said the reports findings were “disturbing and deeply disappointing” and “simply unacceptable”.